ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/contributions.rst

 	cd selenium-3.7.0/
 	sudo python3 setup.py install

-Récupérer les sources du client depuis le dépôt sur github.
+Retrieve the client's sources from the github repository.

-Exécution de la boite à outils en mode graphique
+Running the toolbox in graphical mode

 .. code-block:: bash

 	python3 Systray.py

-**Environnement x64 centos py2.7 qt4**
+** Environment x64 centos py2.7 qt4 **

-Préparation de son environnement de développement sur un système Linux CentOS 6 ou 7.
+Preparation of its development environment on a Linux CentOS 6 or 7 system.

-Installer les librairies additionnelles
+Install additional libraries

 .. code-block:: bash